XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 After the issuances have been created in the Ripple Consensus Ledger, they can be freely transferred and traded by RCL users.
 There are several consequences of this situation:

 - Anyone can buy/sell EUR.ACME on Ripple.
 If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
     - This includes RCL users who do not have an account in ACME Exchange's systems.
-In order to withdraw the funds successfully from ACME, users still have to register with ACME.
+To withdraw the funds successfully from ACME, users still have to register with ACME.
     - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the RCL.
     - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the RCL, so that the user can no longer trade in the gateway's issuances.
 - RCL users trading and sending EUR.ACME to one another requires no intervention by ACME.